-The CFPB continues to recruit PWD and PWTD using digital and social media outreach such as eQuest, LinkedIn and the CFPB's career page at www.consumerfinance.gov/jobs.
-The CFPB encourages individuals with disabilities to apply under the Schedule A(u) Hiring Authority to open positions, which are posted on USAJobs.
-The CFPB's OHC Talent Acquisition and Staffing team and the DAPS Section Chief also encourage hiring managers to utilize programs such as Workplace Recruitment Program (WRP) to identify, interview, and hire PWD and PWTD non-competitively without vacancy announcements when possible.
-A Selective Placement Program Coordinator in OHC assists with Schedule A(u) hiring efforts, including to monitor conversions.
+The CFPB continues to recruit PWD and PWTD using digital and social media outreach such as eQuest, LinkedIn and the CFPB's Career page at www.consumerfinance.gov/jobs.
+The Careers page was updated to include a dedicated page for the Appointment of People with Disabilities, which provides an overview of hiring people with disabilities at CFPB.
+The Selective Placement Program Coordinator (SPPC) encourages individuals with disabilities to apply under the Schedule A(u) Hiring Authority to open positions, which are posted on USAJobs.
+The OHC Talent Acquisition and Staffing team also encourages hiring managers to utilize programs such as Workplace Recruitment Program (WRP) to identify, interview, and hire PWD and PWTD non-competitively without vacancy announcements, when possible.
+The SPPC oversees outreach and recruitment of PWD and PWTD and leads internal information sessions to inform hiring managers and Resource Management Officers (RMOs) on the use of the Schedule A(u)